livewire/livewire/docs/uploads.md

 <div wire:loading wire:target="photo">Uploading...</div>
 ```

-Now, while the file is uploading the "Uploading..." message will be shown and then hidden when the upload is finished.
+Now, while the file is uploading, the "Uploading..." message will be shown and then hidden when the upload is finished.

 For more information, reference [loading states in Livewire](/docs/loading).